ishubham21/techblog/README.md

 Therefore, just by writing medium blogs I can ensure that my blog is automatically updated without me having to update each and every blog twice via hard-coding.

-It is also a web-app which can be downloaded into mobile phones.
-This is achieved using service-workers.
+It is also a web-app which can be downloaded into mobile phones irrespective of the OS.
+This particular task is achieved using service-workers.

 ## Features